This page explains how to browse and manage Compute Engine resources with Cloud Tools for Visual Studio.

 Performing actions on a Compute Engine VM instance

-To perform instance-specific operations for managing VM instances within Visual Studio, right-click on a Compute Engine VM instance in Google Cloud Explorer and choose one of the menu options.
+To perform instance-specific operations for managing VM instances within Visual Studio, right-click on a Compute Engine VM instance in Cloud Explorer and choose one of the menu options.

 - Save publishing settings produces a publishing settings file from a Windows credential for use in creating a new profile in the Publish dialog.